 When you arrive for your baptism, please check in at the Sign Up Desk.

 Here are a few suggested items for your baptism:

 Shorts and a T-shirt (please, no white T-shirts)

 Please do not wear oils or lotions the day of baptism

 If you are under the age of 17, we ask that you discuss this decision with your parents or guardian prior to being baptized

 Crash Course - Contact Betty at 242.7970 for more information.

 Gatherings - Check out our upcoming gatherings for men, women, young adults and our family nights at canyonviewchurch.com/events-classes

-Join a cell group - Check out our Cell Groups Page or Contact Marty 242.7970 ext 173
+Join a Life Group - Check out our Life Groups Page or Contact Marty 242.7970 ext 173